 Nodes and edges are defined as nodes.
 It will be helpful to know the status or position of the problem.
 It consists of (X, Y) in a problem.
 In this example, the water transfer from Jug A to Jug B can be stated as (1,3).
 Edges are the transitions or actions that take place in the problem, like in this example, Jug A transfers water to Jug B. This action is called an edge.

-Approaches Used to Solve the Water Jug Problem
+Different Approaches to Solve the Water Jug Problem in Artificial Intelligence

-There are two different approaches for solving this problem.
+There are two different approaches to solve the Water Jug Problem in AI.
 They are brute force methods and graph-based search.

 1. Brute Force Method